 Suggestions for modifications or alternative versions are most welcome.

-The vertical bars are supposed to represent barriers of ever increasing difficulty for access.
-Unfortunately, this kind of breaks all sorts of infographics rules because the height of the barriers isn’t attached to a specific number and are relatively arbitrary at this point.
-Like I said, just one more attempt to try and explain something very complicated in a simple way.
+The vertical bars are supposed to represent barriers of ever-increasing difficulty for access.
+Unfortunately, this kind of breaks all sorts of infographics rules because the height of the barriers isn’t attached to a specific number and is relatively arbitrary at this point.
+As I said, just one more attempt to try and explain something very complicated in a simple way.

 So, what are the implications of these barriers to enrollment, anyway?